Nudged Elastic Band in Topological Data Analysis: Background

 \subsection{Nudged elastic band}

-To find saddle points we use the nudged elastic band method (NEB) from computational chemistry \citep{ClassicalQuantum, ImprovedTangent}.
+To find saddle points in a high-dimensional space we use the nudged elastic band method (NEB) from computational chemistry \cite{JonssonMillsJacobsen, HenkelmanJonsson, HenkelmanUberuagaJonsson, SheppardTerrellHenkelman}.
 Consider a chemical system, e.g.\ several molecules, whose space of states is parametrized by $\R^n$ and is equipped with a differentiable map $E \colon \R^n \to \R$ encoding the potential energy of the system at each state.
 The local minima of $E$ correspond to stable states, and chemists are interested in finding reaction paths between two stable states.
-A reaction path is a minimum energy path, whose points minimize $E$ in all directions perpendicular to the path, and which passes through at least one saddle point of index one.
-In NEB, a path is approximated as a piecewise linear path, which we call a band.
-Forces move the band towards a minimum energy path.
-A gradient force moves each node in the band along the component of $-\nabla E$ perpendicular to the band, and a spring force prevents the band from tearing apart.
-Extra forces can be added to smoothen or dampen the motion.
+A reaction path is a minimum energy path, whose points minimize the energy $E$ in all directions perpendicular to the path, and which passes through at least one saddle point of index one.